patx/micropie/README.md

 You also can use the `SessionBackend` class to create your own session backend.
 You can see an example of this in [examples/sessions](https://github.com/patx/micropie/tree/main/examples/sessions).

 ### **Middleware**
-MicroPie allows you to create plug-able middleware to hook into the request life cycle.
-Take a look a trivial example using `HttpMiddleware` to send the console messages before and after the request is processed.
+MicroPie allows you to create pluggable middleware to hook into the request lifecycle.
+Take a look at a trivial example using `HttpMiddleware` to send console messages before and after the request is processed.
 Check out [examples/middleware](https://github.com/patx/micropie/tree/main/examples/middleware) to see more.
 ```python
 from micropie import App, HttpMiddleware